Karl Dönitz: Commander-in-chief and Grand Admiral

 At the end of 1942, Dönitz was faced with the appearance of escort carriers, and long-range aircraft working with convoy escorts.
-To protect his boats against the latter, he ordered his boats to restrict their operations to the Mid-Atlantic Gap, a stretch of ocean out of the range of land‐based aircraft.
+To protect his boats against the latter, he ordered his boats to restrict their operations to the Mid-Atlantic Gap, a stretch of ocean out of the range of land-based aircraft.
 Allied air forces had few aircraft equipped with ASV radar for U-boat detection into April and May 1943, and such units would not exist in Newfoundland until June.
 Convoys relied on RAF Coastal Command aircraft operating from Northern Ireland and Iceland.
 The aircraft imposed restraints on U-boat captains, who feared them for their ability to sink a submarine or alert surface warships to their position.
 In 1942 Coastal Command began forming units combined with ASV and Leigh Light to attack U-boats at night in transit to the Atlantic via the Bay of Biscay, which continued into 1943.
 The Command was moderately successful after mid-1942.

 1943 began with continued tactical success for Dönitz in battle.
 In January Convoy TM 1 was nearly destroyed.
 The loss of 100,000 tons of fuel in one convoy represented the most devastating loss percentage of the war—only two of nine tankers reached port.
 The Eighth Army were forced to ration their fuel for a time, earning Dönitz the gratitude of the Afrika Korps.
 The Casablanca Conference, held that month, identified the Atlantic as the priority.
 It was agreed that until the defeat of Dönitz and his men, there could be no amphibious landings in continental Europe.
 Unknown to Dönitz, Bletchley Park had broken the Shark cypher and restored the flow of Enigma information; the Admiralty was able to route convoys around wolfpacks.
 During January and February 1943 information was decrypted within 24 hours proving operationally useful, although this slipped at the end of the second month contributing to German interceptions.
-Even so, in appalling weather, the Germans sank only 44 ships during the month, even with 100 U-boats at sea, the majority stationed in the mid-Atlantic air gap.
+Even so, in appalling weather, the Germans sank only 44 ships during the month, even with 100 U-boats at sea, the majority stationed in the mid-Atlantic gap.

 In February 1943 the strength of Allied defences were ominous for Dönitz.
 The battle of convoy HX 224 was ended upon the intervention of air power from Iceland.
 Dönitz sent 20 boats to attack SC 118 and both sides suffered heavy losses—11 merchant ships for three U-boats plus four damaged.
 It was "what both sides considered one of the hardest fought battles of the Atlantic war".
 Despite sending 20 crews into action, Dönitz was concerned that most captains did not press home attacks.
 The majority of the ships sunk were by one crew, commanded by Siegfried von Forstner—he sank seven.